James J. Hack

 After receiving his Ph.D. in Atmospheric Dynamics from Colorado State University in 1980, Hack became a research staff member at the IBM Thomas J. Watson Research Center, where he worked on the design of high-performance scientific computing architectures.
 He moved to the National Center for Atmospheric Research in 1984, an NSF-sponsored laboratory, in Boulder Colorado.
 He went on to lead in the development of NCAR’s global atmospheric model, known as the Community Climate Model.
 His primary scientific interests include physical parameterization techniques, numerical methods, and diagnostic methods for evaluating simulation quality.
 Before coming to Oak Ridge at the end of 2007, he was serving in the roles of senior scientist, head of the Climate Modeling Section, and deputy director of the NCAR Climate and Global Dynamics Division.

-Hack has previously held an Adjoint Professor position at the University of Colorado at Boulder, and is an Inaugural Faculty Member in the Bredesen Center for Interdisciplinary Research and Graduate Education (CIRE) at the University of Tennessee, Knoxville.
-He is author or co-author of over 100 scientific or technical publications with a Web of Science h-index of 36.
+Hack has previously held an Adjoint Professor position at the University of Colorado at Boulder, and was an Inaugural Faculty Member in the Bredesen Center for Interdisciplinary Research and Graduate Education (CIRE) at the University of Tennessee, Knoxville.
+He is author or co-author of over 100 scientific or technical publications with a Web of Science h-index of 38 and Google Scholar h-index of 46 with over 13,000 citations to his work.
 He has served as an editor for the Journal of Climate, given testimony to congress on the topic of climate change, and recently completed participation as a member of a National Research Council Study on A National Strategy for Advancing Climate Modeling.
+He is a member, and Fellow, of the AMS, and a member of the American Geophysical Union.
 He is also actively involved on a number of national and international advisory and steering committees among which include the Department of Energy Office of Science and National Science Foundation appointments.